Five Interesting Facts About Bali

 4. NO BURIAL IN BALI FOR NON-HINDU BALINESE

-The daily life for a Balinese revolves around family and community.
+The daily life of a Balinese revolves around family and community.
 A village in Bali is made of several communities, called banjar, and each banjar has its own rules and policies.
 But one thing for sure is that everyone must contribute to the banjar activities and rituals.
-If a person has a wedding, the rest of the community chips in with the time, money and effort to ensure that the wedding is a success.
+If a person has a wedding, the rest of the community chips in with the time, money, and effort to ensure that the wedding is a success.
 It is the same for a death in the community.
 The lengthy efforts of burial and cremation ceremonies following a person’s death will be carried out by the community.

 Every banjar has its own cemetery, and to be buried in the community cemetery, you must be acknowledged as a community member by practicing Balinese Hinduism and being involved in your community’s ritual responsibilities.
-Only then, you have the right to be buried in the community’s cemetery where you lie for the period until the cremation can been organized.
+Only then, you have the right to be buried in the community’s cemetery where you lie for the period until the cremation can be organized.

 5. THE COST OF CEREMONIES

 Ceremonies are an integral part of life in Bali.
-Ceremonies are conducted every day to celebrate every single stage in one’s life from the birth to death.
-Apart from big religious ceremonies, Balinese also hold ceremonies for temple anniversaries, to pay respect to their ancestors, the full moon, tooth filing (as a coming-of-age ceremony), tumpak landep (to bless all things made of iron and steel) and many more.
+Ceremonies are conducted every day to celebrate every single stage in one’s life from birth to death.
+Apart from big religious ceremonies, Balinese also hold ceremonies for temple anniversaries, to pay respect to their ancestors, the full moon, tooth filing (as a coming-of-age ceremony), tumpak landep (to bless all things made of iron and steel), and many more.

 Another important reason a ceremony is organized is to please the Gods and demons.
 Balinese Hindus try to keep a balance between the two opposing forces of good and evil.